jfecher/ante-website/content/docs/language.md

 If we wanted to create a shared mutable container where each element is also mutably shared, we could use a `Vec (Rc t)` with this technique.
-Note that the `Vec` itself doesn't need to be boxed since we can hand out `&shared mut` references from owned values already.
+Note that the `Vec` itself doesn't need to be boxed since we can hand out shared, mutable references from owned values already.
 If want to store the same `Vec` reference in other data types then we would need an `Rc` or other shared wrapper around the `Vec`.
+To make using shared mutable references easier and minimize cloning costs, consider using `shared` types to do the pointer-wrapping for you.

 This is essentially how many higher level languages make shared mutability work: by boxing each value.
 When we employ this strategy in Ante however, we don't even need to box every value.
 Just boxing container elements and union data is often sufficient.

-If an owned reference `&own t` or `&own mut t` is ever required however, a different type such as `RefCell t` would still need to be used to provide the runtime tracking required to enforce this constraint.
+If an owned reference `&own t` or `!own t` is ever required however, a different type such as `RefCell t` would still need to be used to provide the runtime tracking required to enforce this constraint.